LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article_Docker.md

 You may be noticed that I am not using the [Alpine variant image](https://www.docker.com/blog/how-to-use-the-alpine-docker-official-image/) which gives you a smaller footprint Docker image on this project.
 The reason is the [Alpine Linux](https://alpinelinux.org/) is not been tested and qualified with RTSDK.

+That covers Multi-Stage Builds process.

 ## Next Steps

+Before I finish, let me just say about a containerization next steps.
 This project shows how to build EMA C# Docker image and run it's container locally.
 There are more things to do such as [run a unit test with your Docker](https://docs.docker.com/language/dotnet/run-tests/), or share a container with a Docker Registry Repository (self hosted or 3rd Party service), etc.

 The next reasonable step is to integrate your application image with the continuous integration and continuous delivery (CI/CD) system to complete the develop-build-test-deploy automation pipeline.
 You can find more detail about how to configure CI/CD for your development project from the following resources: